danielRamos10/book/README.md

 ## Available Scripts
-**Before running anything, please run npm i --legacy-peer-deps
+### before runnintg anything, please run npm i --legacy-peer-deps

 In the project directory, you can run: